 With single page application technology, since there are no page refreshes and individual server requests are typically smaller, responses are much faster.
 When a user clicks on an item on the screen, only the part of the application that the user interacts with changes; static content does not need to reload.

 REACT.js runs in the browser using a runtime.
 It is constantly running; it does not require triggers to the server to kick off an action.
 The application “reacts” based on state changes.
 This can work for multiple users using the same application.
 All data is being read from the same data source, and when the state of the data changes it creates an automatic update for anyone viewing that data.
 New page refreshes are never required, only the relevant data within the page is updated.

-While both REACT and jQuery make asynchronous calls to the server, jQuery was a supplement, a layer on top of other systems, and updates were incremental.
+While both REACT and jQuery make asynchronous calls to the server, jQuery was a supplement, a layer on top of the DOM tree, and updates were incremental.
 In contrast to jQuery, with REACT the entire system is architected to be dynamic from its foundations.
-REACT and single pages apps built with other frameworks will connect to any back-end data source; all it needs to work is a JSON (or other data format, such as XML) endpoint.
+REACT and single pages apps built with other frameworks will connect to any back-end data source.

 Examples When React and Single Page Apps Work Best

 There are tremendous benefits to this approach, and it can theoretically be used for any website.
 It is ideal for any page where you need a very fast interactive highly dynamic page.
 While the number of ways that one can use REACT are pretty much unlimited, there are a few cases where it becomes ideal.

 For typical email software, there is a standard list of elements that remain static, with others that change based on user interaction.

 You will generally have a list of folders representing mailboxes (e.g. “In”, “Sent”, “Drafts”) and likely a series of other directories with organized mail.
 In most cases these listings will remain static.
 However, next to each folder there will typically be a number, providing information about how many “unread” items are in the directory.